CDR

 Provider Fit and Availability

 Your request is reviewed for service-area fit, equipment fit, urgency, and provider availability.
-Before dispatch you can confirm who is performing the work, the ETA window, the rate structure, and any insurance or facility-onboarding documentation.
+Before service is scheduled you can confirm who is performing the work, the estimated arrival window, the rate structure, and any insurance or facility-onboarding documentation.

 4. 04